Locket Chatterjee

-Locket Chatterjee (born 4 December 1974) is an Indian actress, politician and Member of Parliament for Hooghly (Lok Sabha constituency), West Bengal, India.
-She is also a classical dancer.
-She completed her training in Bharat Natyam, Kathakali, Manipuri and Creative, but is better known as an actress.
-Previously, she was the state president of BJP Mahila Morcha, the women's wing of the Bharatiya Janata Party in West Bengal.
-Now she is a General Secretary of Bharatiya Janata Party, West Bengal.
+Locket Chatterjee (born 4 December 1974) is an Indian actress, politician and former Member of Parliament from Hooghly Lok Sabha constituency of West Bengal.
+She is also a classical dancer, having completed her training in Bharat Natyam, Kathakali, Manipuri and Creative dance.
+Chatterjee is better known as an actress in Tollywood.
+She was previously the state president of BJP Mahila Morcha, the women's wing of the Bharatiya Janata Party in West Bengal.
+Since then she served as the General Secretary of Bharatiya Janata Party, West Bengal.

 Early life

-Chatterjee's father Sri.
-Anil Chatterjee was a purohit of Dakshineswar Kali Temple as was her grandfather.
+Chatterjee's father Anil Chatterjee was a purohit of Dakshineswar Kali Temple as was her grandfather.
 Her mother took her to dance school.
 Chatterjee went abroad with the Mamata Shankar ballet troupe when she was a class VIII student.
 She grew up by the Maa Ganga (popular as Hooghly) on the northern outskirts of Calcutta's Dakshineswar area.

-She later studied at Jogamaya Devi College, affiliated to the University of Calcutta.
+She later studied at Jogamaya Devi College, affiliated with the University of Calcutta.